wonsunahn/CS1632_SlowLife/README.md

 behavior verification.
 It does three test runs using your
 GameOfLifePinningTest:

-   1) Output on correct program: GameOfLifePinningTest tested on a defect-free implementation.
-The expected output is:
+   1) Output after injecting bug into real object: Since a real object used in your test becomes buggy, the test case that uses that real object should fail.

+   2) Output after injecting bug into mocked object: Since the code in a mocked object is not exercised, the injected bug should have no effect and again, the expected output is:

       ```
       --------------------------------------------------------------------